veeresht/CommPy/README.rst

 What programming languages do you use?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 CommPy uses Python as its base programming language and python packages like NumPy, SciPy and Matplotlib.
-Some algorithms which are too slow in a pure Python implementation are implemented using Cython.

 How can I contribute?
 ~~~~~~~~~~~~~~~~~~~~~